watermint/toolbox/doc/generated_ja/file-download.md

 ## Report: download

-Report files are generated in `download.csv`, `download.xlsx` and `download.json` format.
+Report files are generated in three formats, `download.csv`, `download.xlsx` and `download.json`.
+But if you run with `-low-memory` option, the command will generate only `download.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `download_0000.xlsx`, `download_0001.xlsx`, `download_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `download_0000.xlsx`, `download_0001.xlsx`, `download_0002.xlsx`...

 | 列                      | 説明                                                                                       |